holin034/cse15l-lab-reports/LabReport3.md

         this beautiful city with its contrasts and variety is an exhilarating experience.
 ```
+- You can notice that the above passage has no lines that contain `Hong Kong` in it.
 ### Example 6:
 - The input of the command:
 ```